top of page

 • Perforation: 11

-No original gum, as expected for a used example.
-The back is generally clean with no visible repairs or thins.
+• Reverse: No original gum present, as expected for a used stamp.
+Back is clean with no visible repairs or thins.

-Fine (F).
-The design is slightly off-center, but the perforations do not cut into the printed frame.
+• Centering / Margins: Fine.
+Design is slightly off-center but perforations do not cut into the printed frame.

+• Perforations: Intact throughout.
 No visible tears, creases, or missing perforations.
-Overall condition is consistent with a normally used stamp.

 Quantity